 The Cellular Pathology Service is primarily based at Leicester Royal Infirmary (LRI), with a smaller laboratory at Glenfield Hospital (GH) for breast and thoracic histopathology, and a satellite laboratory at Leicester General Hospital currently performing only a urological frozen section service.
-Specialised reporting takes place at LRI and GH.
-The laboratory at LRI provides laboratory services for paediatric pathology.
-Most neuropathology cases are referred to Nottingham University Hospitals for reporting.
+Specialised reporting takes

 At the LRI a range of specialised laboratory facilities is available within the Histopathology Department.
 Histochemistry and immunohistochemistry are well established and the service provides an extensive range of antibodies.
-The department also undertakes in-situ hybridisation techniques and is now formally linked with the Cytogenetics department performing molecular testing for cancer patients.
+The department also undertakes in-situ hybridisation techniques and is now formally linked with the Leicestershire LGL performing rapid NGS based molecular testing for cancer patients.
 The department's two electron microscopes are contained within the adjacent Clinical Sciences Building and include a modern digital imaging system, permitting electronic transfer of images to users.

-The Cellular Pathology Department was accredited by CPA Ltd in May 2014 which has been maintained under UKAS in its most recent inspection (April 2023).
+The Cellular Pathology Department was originally accredited by CPA Ltd in May 2014 which has been maintained with UKAS accreditation to ISO:15189 in its most recent inspection (October 2024).

-Laboratory Accommodation and Equipment
+Laboratory Accommodation & Equipment